hbowie/notenik-KB/Creating and Tailoring a Collection of Notes.md

 Title:  Creating and Tailoring a Collection of Notes

-Tags:   levels-outline.2 Creating a New Collection of Notes
+Tags:   levels-outline.2 Creating and Tailoring a Collection of Notes

 Timestamp: 20210609011250